 Agencies were consulted during the MOD2 application process.
-Their comments were considered by Menangle Sand and Soil during the application process and by DPIE on behalf of the Minister in approving the application and amending the Consent conditions.
+Their comments were considered by Menangle Sand and Soil during the application process and by DPHI on behalf of the Minister in approving the application and amending the Consent conditions.

-Menangle Sand and Soil will enter into an agreement with TfNSW for the operation and ongoing maintenance of the section of the haul road and associated infrastructure within the Hume Highway Road Reserve (including under the Menangle Bridges) prior to any construction within the road reserve.
+Menangle Sand and Soil has entered into an agreement with TfNSW for the operation and ongoing maintenance of the section of the haul road and associated infrastructure within the Hume Highway Road Reserve (including under the Menangle Bridges).